thefirsthero/Chatterbox-TTS-Extended/README.md

 ## Export & Output Options

 - **Multiple audio formats:** WAV (uncompressed), MP3 (320k), FLAC (lossless).
 Any/all selectable in UI.
+- **Subtitle export:** Automatically generate `.srt` and `.vtt` subtitle files for every narration.
+- **Chapter-prefixed output:** In book narration workflows, output filenames are automatically prefixed with chapter names for organization.
 - **Output file naming:** Each output includes base name, timestamp, generation, and seed for tracking.
 - **Batch export:** If “separate files” is checked, each text file gets its own processed output.